 - First name: JOSEPHROBINETTE

 Note the lack of lowercase characters or punctuation.
-There are probably wacky Japan reasons for that.
+There probably are some wacky Japan reasons for that.

-Unfortunately, this led me to be declined by UQ Mobile.
-Trying to truthfully provide your data is not enough.
+UQ Mobile ended up declining me.
+Trying to accurately provide your data isn’t enough.
 You need to make your circle-shaped name fit into a squared hole: the hegemony of naming convention for people born a Japanese national.
-I was told:
+They told me:

 クレジットカードのご名義がお申込ご本人さまと相違しているため

-God forbid someone accidentally deviates from the norm.
+God forbid someone deviates from the norm.
 This has been a recurring experience for the last 6 years of living here.
-Over and over, I’m told that my name is too long (more than 4 characters last/first each), or my name has too many ゥ, ィ or ヴ, or spaces between first names confusing those poor machines that are still running on SHIFT-JIS.
+Time after time, someone tells me that my name is too long (more than 4 characters last/first each).
+Or, that my name has too many ゥ, ィ, or ヴ, or spaces between first names.
+It confuses those poor machines that are still running on Shift JIS.

-Of course, neither UQ Mobile nor my credit card number provides phone support, so I’m back to walking into a physical store and getting an appointment to get a phone number.
+Neither UQ Mobile nor SMBC Card provide phone support for this issue.
+I’m back to walking into a physical store and getting an appointment to get a phone number.

-It sucks because I need a phone number and SMS-based 2-factor authentication has invaded our personal lives, when
+It sucks that you need a phone number to perform basic tasks.
+Short Message Service (SMS) based 2-factor authentication has invaded our personal lives.

-How can this country attract foreign talent, foreign startups, and foreign investors if a simple thing like signing up for an eSIM card online does not work?
+How can this country attract foreign talent, foreign startups, and foreign investors if signing up for an eSIM card online doesn’t work?